Secure Local Memory MCP Server avatar

 Share

 A Model Context Protocol (MCP) server that stores key/value secrets encrypted at rest and lets an AI agent (or a batch job) store and retrieve them by key.
-Encryption is real AES-256-GCM with a key derived from your passphrase via scrypt — the ciphertext on disk never contains the plaintext, and the wrong passphrase fails authentication.
+Encryption is real AES-256-GCM with a key derived from your passphrase via scrypt — the persistent vault on disk never contains the plaintext, and the wrong passphrase fails authentication.

-It runs two ways:
+It runs three ways:

 What it does